 At age 7 Irena Kofman won first prize in the Russian State Piano Competition with works by Bach, Mozart and others.
 Shortly thereafter, she took first place at the Russian National Piano Competition held in Belgorod, Russia.
 Her many other accolades awarded in the Soviet Union include first prize at the 1985 Concerto Competition in Moscow, special prize at the 1986 Rachmaninov Competition in Tambov, first prize at the 1988 International Chamber Music Competition in Riga, and Outstanding Teacher Award given in 1991 at the Special Preparatory School for Gifted Children.
 Before leaving the Soviet Union, Irena Kofman enjoyed a growing reputation by touring extensively as a soloist and chamber artist.

-After settling in the United States, Dr. Kofman pursued her doctorate at the University of Miami while holding teaching positions both there and at FloridaAtlanticUniversity.
+After settling in the United States, Dr. Kofman pursued her doctorate at the University of Miami while holding teaching positions both there and at Florida Atlantic University.
 Dr. Rosalina Sackstein, the distinguished Cuban pianist and former student of Claudio Arrau, was her mentor at the University of Miami, where Irena Kofman wrote an in-depth dissertation on the Russian school of piano-playing.
 As an outstanding doctoral student at the University of Miami, Irena Kofman was chosen, after a preliminary piano solo competition, to perform in different venues at Salzburg during its prestigious Summer Festival.
-Her personal career thus resumed and she was heard in Austria, Germany, Switzerland, Belgium, France and Italy.
+Her personal career thus resumed and she was heard in Austria, Germany, Switzerland, Belgium, France, Italy, and Poland.

 In addition to her highly renowned chamber group, Irena Kofman formed a duo with the eminent Belgian pianist André De Groote.
-Their concerts, given in Europe and the United States, have already been met with critical acclaim and with the enthusiasm and genuine emotional involvement of their audiences.
+Their concerts, presented in Europe and the United States, were met with critical acclaim and with the enthusiasm and genuine emotional involvement of their audiences.
 The year 2006 saw this duo perform Beethoven's complete works for piano duet, among many other programs.
 Their album “Russian Treasures,” under Hoot/Wisdom Recordings, was released in 2007 to high critical praise.
-James Harrington, reviewing for “American Record Guide”, remarked, “Kofman and De Groote are fully up to the technical and interpretive demands, and the recorded sound ranks with the best of the big name labels.”
-The latest collaboration of the Kofman-De Groote duo is a profound interpretation of the four most significant works of Schubert's piano duet literature, released in December 2009, celebrating the 25th anniversary of the European recording label “Talent.”
-This warmly enthusiastic review was published in the American Record Guide, a prestigious magazine for classical music: “Excellent program of Schubert piano duets.
+James Harrington, reviewing for American Record Guide, remarked, “Kofman and De Groote are fully up to the technical and interpretive demands, and the recorded sound ranks with the best of the big name labels.”
+The second collaboration of the Kofman-De Groote duo is a profound interpretation of the four most significant works of Schubert's piano duet literature; released in December 2009, it celebrates the 25th anniversary of the European recording label “Talent.”
+This warmly enthusiastic review was published in the American Record Guide: “Excellent program of Schubert piano duets.
 Kofman and De Groote are mature, world-class performers...
 This piano duo team doesn’t hesitate to use a modern piano approach to the big climaxes, and the results are illuminating.
 The Fantasy in F minor is one of the greatest duet works ever written and given a suitably grand performance here.”
 A 2014 collaboration between Andre De Groote and Irena Kofman brought the previously unknown composer Theodore Gouvy to the spotlight.
 Their recording received tremendous applause, bringing high words of praise not only to De Groote and Kofman, but also to the composer Gouvy.
 The MusicWeb International critic Philip R. Buttall notes about Gouvy: “The question, then, is whether this musical 'discovery' is really something worth 'discovering'.
 From the musical standpoint the answer must be a resounding yes, as Gouvy really does speak with an individual voice.”
 Buttall proceeds, “The performance, too, is absolutely first-rate.
 The De Groote/Kofman team showing not only great empathy for the style, and clearly sounding as if they enjoyed every single note, but in pure terms of balance and ensemble, their playing can simply not be faulted.”
 Since the release of the recording, the Gouvy estate has invited De Groote and Kofman to perform at the Gouvy museum in France.